Skip to main content

 • Poll Workers, Polling Places, and Precincts

-HAVA mandates that the Commission collect information related to the processes and procedures used to register voters and to serve uniformed and overseas citizens wishing to vote.
-The National Voter Registration Act (NVRA) of 1993 required the Federal Election Commission (and subsequently, the Election Assistance Commission) to report to Congress by June 30 of the year following a Federal election on the impact of the Act on the administration of elections and to include recommendations for improvements in procedures, forms, and other matters affected by the Act.
+The National Voter Registration Act (NVRA) of 1993 required the Federal Election Commission (and subsequently, the EAC) to report to Congress by June 30 of the year following a Federal election on the impact of the Act on the administration of elections and to include recommendations for improvements in procedures, forms, and other matters affected by the Act.

 EAC makes all of its data publicly available for interested parties to examine and analyze.
 The Election Administration and Voting Survey data can be found on the EAC website.
 For questions about a specific state’s data, please review the data and contact the state’s election office for more information.